AI-Ashik/passport-local-session/README.md

 #### This encryption method of passport js library, we are using passport-local for this session authentication

+## Package used passport Main Library, passport-local for local strategy authentication, mongo-store for storing the session

 - [Update Node](#update-node)
   - [Windows](#windows)
   - [Mac](#mac)